rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 Full controller support made it into the `0.1.0` release, including analog sticks, analog triggers, as well as emulation of those for those without a game pad.
-Additionally they added a command line tool, called `gccl` which streamlines many of the pain points in developing Gamercade games.
+Additionally, they added a command line tool, called `gccl` which streamlines many of the pain points in developing Gamercade games.
 A number of quality-of-life and bug fixes also made it into the release.